In Your House 16: Canadian Stampede

-In Your House 16: Canadian Stampede was the 16th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+In Your House 16: Canadian Stampede was the 16th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation.
 It took place on July 6, 1997, at the Canadian Airlines Saddledome in Calgary, Alberta, Canada.
 The event's card consisted of four matches with one match held on the Free for All pre-show.

 The main event was a 10-man tag team match featuring The Hart Foundation (Bret Hart, Jim Neidhart, Owen Hart, British Bulldog, and Brian Pillman) against Stone Cold Steve Austin, Ken Shamrock, Goldust, and the Legion of Doom (Hawk and Animal).
 On the undercard, The Undertaker defended the WWF Championship against Vader, The Great Sasuke faced Taka Michinoku, and Hunter Hearst Helmsley wrestled Mankind.

 The show received critical acclaim from wrestling publications, websites, and fans.
-Footage of the main event was featured in the documentary Wrestling With Shadows.
-The event marked Hart's official return to the ring after being sidelined for over 2 months with arthroscopic knee surgery.
+Footage of the main event was featured in the 1998 documentary Wrestling With Shadows.
+The event marked Bret Hart's return to the ring after being sidelined for over two months with arthroscopic knee surgery.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 In Your House 16: Canadian Stampede took place on July 6, 1997, at the Canadian Airlines Saddledome in Calgary, Alberta, Canada.
 The name of the show was based on the event being held in Canada, as well as the annual Calgary Stampede, which had just concluded the day before.